Jewelry Care

 Does Crystal Contain Lead?
 Is It Dangerous?

-Traditionally, crystal beads and rhinestones were 20%-30% lead.
-Today however, most crystal is either very low lead or completely lead-free.
-You cannot absorb lead through your skin - it is only transferable through inhalation and ingestion.
+You cannot absorb lead through your skin - it is only transferable by inhaling or ingesting it.
 Therefore crystal should not be handled by small children, since they often put objects in their mouths.
-Lead is present in many other household objects (old pewter, plumbing pipes, dirt/soil, older fine glassware, etc.); always wash your hands after handling these objects, and never drink from a chipped or cracked crystal glass, just to be sure.
+Lead is present in many other household objects (vintage pewter, older household pipes, garden soil, etc.); always wash your hands after handling these objects, and never drink from a chipped or cracked crystal glass.

-Cleaning & Care: Beads, Plated Metal & Pewter
+Plated Metal & Pewter

 This includes the metal parts on our fabric chokers as well as necklaces, earrings, etc., but fabric chokers require special care (see below).